 A stunning “immersion exhibition” of art inside the quarries of Les Baux de Provence, this is a must stop in Provence.
-This season’s collection feature Dutch Rainassance artists Hieronymous Bosch, Pieter Brueghel, and the Italian Giuseppe Arcimboldo.
+This season’s collection features Picasso and the Spanish Masters which follows last season’s Dutch Rainassance artists Hieronymous Bosch, Pieter Brueghel, and the Italian Giuseppe Arcimboldo.

 Les Baux de Provence is approximately one hour and forty five minutes’ drive from Cotignac.

-For more information in English click here.
+For gorgeous photos, videos, and more information in English about the current exhibit click here.
 Or go to: http://carrieres-lumieres.com/en/home

 Tourtour is set on top of a windy hill (elevation 900 metres) with sweeping views all the way out to Frejus and the Mediterranean with the Mount St Victoire between.
 The population is just under 500 but the locals are a tight knit group who put on one of the most amazing festivals (fête de l’oeuf or the Egg Festival) over the Easter weekend every year.
 You’ll find activities for children, live entertainment and restaurants participating with egg-themed menus.
 There are also food stands if you want to go “cheap and cheerful” with plenty of places to picnic (like next to the church, with a great view).
 The trees in the village are decorated to the max with colourful, hanging eggs and it’s a really pretty sight.